 Peekaboo Highlights

-Peekaboo highlights get the name from the popular childhood game.
-This is because the highlights are on the inside of your hair.
-So no matter the color or shade, the hair highlights are never done on the top near your roots.
+Peekaboo highlights get their name from the popular childhood game because the color is hidden on the inside layers of your hair.
+No matter the color or shade, these highlights are applied underneath rather than on top, near your roots.

 Trendy Types of Hair Highlights